|Job Title: ||Licensing Officer (Bachelor’s Degree)|

 Knowledge, Skills & Abilities

 - Comprehensive knowledge of provincial acts and regulations related to community care facilities licensing.

-- Demonstrated knowledge of the provision of quality care within licensed child and Long Term care facilities.
+- Demonstrated knowledge of the provision of quality care within licensed child and residential care facilities.

 - Demonstrated knowledge of the principles and practices of quality assurance/quality improvement.